 The EPA also promulgated the Clean Power Plan rule ("CPP"), which is intended to reduce carbon emissions from existing power plants by 32 percent from 2005 levels by 2030.
-In February 2016, the U.S. Supreme Court granted a stay of the implementation of the CPP, which will remain in effect throughout the pendency of the appeals process, including at the U.S. Court of Appeals for the D.C.
-Circuit and the Supreme Court through any certiorari petition that may be granted.
-The stay suspends the rule, including the requirement that states must start submitting implementation plans.
-It is not yet clear how the courts will ultimately rule on the legality of the CPP.
-Additionally, in October 2017, the EPA proposed to repeal the CPP, and in August 2018, the EPA proposed the Affordable Clean Energy rule ("ACE") to replace the CPP.
-If the effort to replace the CPP with the ACE rule is unsuccessful and rules similar to the CPP are upheld to control GHG emissions from electric utility generating units, demand for the oil and natural gas our customers produce may decrease.
+In 2019, the EPA finalized the Affordable Clean Energy rule ("ACE") to replace the CPP, providing states with authority to regulate GHGs from coal-fired power plants, and establish heat rate improvements as the best system of emissions reduction.
+The ACE rule has been challenged in court and the final outcome of that litigation is uncertain.
+If the ACE Rule results in state plans to significantly reduce the level of GHG emissions from electric utility generating units, or if the effort to replace the CPP with the ACE rule is unsuccessful and rules similar to the CPP are upheld to control GHG emissions from electric utility generating units, demand for the oil and natural gas our customers produce may decrease.
 In addition, the costs of electricity for our operations may also increase, thereby adversely impacting our business.

-In addition to the EPA, the Bureau of Land Management ("BLM") has also promulgated rules to regulate hydraulic fracturing.
-Hydraulic fracturing involves the injection of water, sand and chemicals under pressure into the rock formation to stimulate gas production.
+In addition to the EPA, the Bureau of Land Management ("BLM") has also promulgated rules to regulate hydraulic fracturing involves the injection of water, sand and chemicals under pressure into the rock formation to stimulate gas production.
 In 2015, the BLM promulgated new requirements relating to well construction, water management, and chemical disclosure for companies drilling on federal and tribal land, but subsequently finalized a rule in December 2017 rescinding the 2015 rule.
 This rescission has been challenged and that litigation is ongoing.
 If this rescission is not upheld, it could increase the costs of operation for our customers who operate on BLM land, and negatively impact our business.
 Additionally, on November 15, 2016, the BLM also finalized a rule to reduce the flaring, venting and leaking of methane from oil and gas operations on federal and Indian lands (the "Venting Rule").
 The Venting Rule requires operators to use certain technologies and equipment to reduce flaring and to periodically inspect their operations for leaks.
 The Venting Rule also specifies when operators owe the government royalties for flared gas.
 In December 2017, BLM finalized a decision to delay implementation of key requirements in the Venting Rule for one year.
 The agency subsequently finalized a rule in September 2018 to revise the 2016 Venting rule (the "Revised Venting Rule") by rescinding certain requirements, such as the requirement to use certain technologies and equipment, as well as the leak detection and repair requirement.
 The Revised Venting Rule also specifies that BLM will defer to the appropriate State or tribal authorities in determining whether royalties are owed for flared gas.
 Challenges to the Venting Rule and the Revised Venting Rule are pending in court.
 If the Revised Venting Rule is not upheld, and the Venting Rule is fully implemented, it could increase the costs of operations for our customers who operate on BLM land, and negatively impact our business.